oracle/graal/substratevm/README.md

-The `native-image` command needs to provide the class path for all classes using the familiar option from the java launcher: `-cp` followed by a list of directories or JAR files, separated by `:`.
+The `native-image` command needs to provide the class path for all classes using the familiar option from the java launcher: `-cp` followed by a list of directories or JAR files, separated by `:` on Linux and macOS platforms, or `;` on Windows.
 The name of the class containing the main method is the last argument, or you can use `-jar` and provide a JAR file that specifies the main method in its manifest.